Interior Design

 - Transferable:CSU

 This course covers the business and practical aspects of interior design.
 Topics include ethical practices, methods of compensation, establishing clients' budgets, estimating costs, purchasing, billing, marketing, and sales.
-Field trips may be required.
+In-person or virtual field trips may be required.

 Student Learning Outcomes